 The calico clouds are so close, like when you’re in an aeroplane, and I’m shouting out now to the green fields that stretch on endlessly around and beyond me, out over the low snaking stone walls and down the perfectly ruled roads and lanes, beyond the perfect miniature cattle, and my ferocious roar must be echoing and thundering in those low far off purple-green hills.

 I am the King of the Castle.

 I see a couple of figures coming in from the main road, one much taller than the other.
 They are walking slowly towards the castle ….
-I stop shouting as they draw closer.
-They look more and more familiar ….
-I pick out the short, dark straight hair of the smaller figure… it’s my sister … and that’s Dad!
+I stop shouting as they draw closer … I pick out the short, dark straight hair of the smaller figure… it’s my sister … and that’s Dad!
 The real king.

 Forbidden to even visit Loughmore Castle and here I am roaring like a mad boy from its very highest point.
 Nowhere to hide!
 Dad can take his time.
 I am trapped.

 I don’t recall much of the aftermath.
 I can see the three of us sloping remorsefully — me anyway — down the ancient stone stairwell, and meeting up with Dad, the walk of shame to the car, but not much else